WiseLibs/super-templates/docs/lang.md

 ## "let" blocks

 A "let" block allows you to declare a variable within a template.
-The variable will be accessible from any template expression inside the block.
+The variable will be accessible from any expression inside the block.

 ```
 {{let user: getUserData()}}